tcalmant/ipopo/docs/refcards/ipopo_decorators.rst

 Life-cycle events
 -----------------

-Those decorators store behavioral information on component methods.
+Those decorators store behavioural information on component methods.
 They must decorate methods in the component class.

 Component state